antonjim-te/thousandeyes-splunk-integrations-workshop/docs/splunk_observability/login_splunk_observability.md

     - `Name`: Enter a descriptive name (e.g., "ThousandEyes Integration Token")
     - `Scope`: Select `INGEST` and `API`
         - Check `Please accept to continue with your selection.`
-- Click `Next` to proceed the `Name and Scope` section
+- Click `Next` to proceed the `Permissions` section
 - Keep the default permissions settings
-- Click `Next` to proceed the `Permissions` section
+- Click `Next` to proceed the `Expiration` section
 - Keep the default `Expiration` settings
 - Click `Create Token`
 - Copy the token